 Even though the Vietnamese are friendly and mild-mannered, there are things you should do and should not do in Vietnam to not be an unaware visitor.

 -Dress appropriately.
 The top sleeves’ length has to be long enough to cover your shoulder.
-Going to religious places like temples, pagodas, and churches, you should wear pants at least at knee-length.
+Going to religious places like temples, pagodas, and churches, you should wear pants at least knee-length.

 -Greet the elders when visiting one’s house to acknowledge them that you are coming to visit and say goodbye to notice upon leaving.

 -Ask if you need to take off your shoes before coming into a house.
 There are houses where they will walk bare feet or walk with their home slippers.
-In some religious places, they will ask you to take off your shoes and use their slippers.
+In some religious places, they will ask you to take off your shoes and use your slippers.
 You may want to put your shoes in a bag and bring it with you inside; otherwise, they may get stolen, especially those expensive sneakers.

 -Use both hands when receiving from the elder.
 It is to show respect and gratitude to the elder.

 -Bring gifts when invited to houses and parties.
 Common gifts in Vietnam are fruits, confectionery, flowers, beers, wine, and other types of beverages.
-Avoid using Marigold (Chrysanthemum) – because it is offered to the dead, or giving sharp objects like a knife and scissor as they indicate separation.
+Avoid using Marigold (Chrysanthemum) – because it is offered to the dead, or giving sharp objects like a knife and scissors as they indicate separation.

 -Offer to let the elder sit first and sit at the place you are shown to.
 The colors of the presents also have meanings.
 Black and white should only be used on funeral occasions, while red is used to wish someone good luck.

 -Ask before taking a picture, especially at sacred places.

 -Beware of your surroundings.
 There are small shrines and altars in the local house, so you may not want to point your feet or bottom towards those places accidentally.